bkamapantula/bkamapantula.github.io/_posts/2020-07-20-solr-tableau.md

 ## Notes

 I worked with [Prashant PK](https://www.linkedin.com/in/prashant-kuruamparambatta-16404849/) [LinkedIn], a colleague at Gramener on this.
-He took care of the WDC, Hyper configurations and Tableau.
-I created Solr and Gramex ProxyHandler endpoints and assisted with debugging.
-[Sagar](https://www.linkedin.com/in/sagar-yellina-4356368b/) [LinkedIn], our infrastructure specialist, helped install Solr on the server.
+He took care of the WDC, Hyper configurations and `Tableau`.
+I created `Solr` and `Gramex ProxyHandler` endpoints and assisted with debugging.
+[Sagar](https://www.linkedin.com/in/sagar-yellina-4356368b/) [LinkedIn], our infrastructure specialist, helped install `Solr` on the server.